chrisbubernak/FlyFrenzy/README.md

 ## Releases

+3/14/2015 - Deployed alpha version 15... added exploding flies to the game!

 2/18/2015 - Deployed alpha version 14... mostly just some UI fixes to to the menu screens

 1/24/2015 - Deployed alpha version 13... added limited number of lifes & golden flies